History of the Mauro Institute

 University of Manitoba

-The establishment of the Mauro Centre is also consistent with the stated values of the University of Manitoba, which emphasize the preparation of scholars and professionals who are dedicated to service and society.
-Further, the Mauro Centre and the Ph.D.
-Program in Peace and Conflict Studies are consistent with the University of Manitoba's strategic plan, "Building for a Bright Future," which places emphasis on research and graduate education that makes a difference to the province, the nation, and the world.
+The establishment of the Mauro Institute is also consistent with the stated values of the University of Manitoba, which emphasize the preparation of scholars and professionals who are dedicated to service and society.
+Further, the Mauro INstitute and the PhD Program in Peace and Conflict Studies are consistent with the University of Manitoba's strategic plan, "Building for a Bright Future," which places emphasis on research and graduate education that makes a difference to the province, the nation, and the world.

 In 2003, University of Manitoba President Dr. Emöke Szathmáry stated: "To have a centre dedicated to addressing the most pressing issues of our day in an environment that insists on using reason, and relying on civility to permit dispute and discussion to foster understanding is an enormous contribution to the university."

-In addition to Dr. Mauro, more than 500 individuals and organizations have contributed to the support of the Centre.
-As mentioned above, the Mauro Centre is guided by a board of directors that are an important link between academy and the community.
+In addition to Dr. Mauro, more than 500 individuals and organizations have contributed to the support of the Institute.
+As mentioned above, the Mauro Institute is guided by a board of directors that are an important link between academy and the community.

 The Winnipeg community is noteworthy for its strong history in the area of peace and justice, with numerous organizations in the city working towards those goals.
 People have come to Canada from all over the world, often escaping severe political violence and economic hardship.
 Winnipeg is the largest urban Aboriginal community in North America.
 Winnipeg has the largest French-speaking community in North America outside of Québec.